Chrinkus/Tub-O-Script/MDNTutorials/Canvas/notes.md

 - the moveTo() function acts as lifting the pen off the page
     - moveTo(x, y)
         - Moves the pen to the coordinates specified by x and y

+####Lines
+- to draw a straight line we use
+    - lineTo(x, y)
+        - Draws a line from the current drawing position to the position specified by x and y
+        - the x and y are the end points of the line, start point is dependent on previous path end point

+####Arcs
+- to draw arcs we use the acr() or arcTo() methods
+    - arc(x, y, radius, startAngle, endAngle, anticlockwise)
+        - x, y is center
+        - startAngle is point @ radius away from center to start
+        - endAngle is point along arc to stop drawing
+        - anticlockwise boolean setting
+            - false defaults to clockwise
+    - arcTo(x1, y1, x2, y2, radius)
+        - Draws an arc with the given control points and radius, connected to the previous point by a straight line
+- radians are used to measure angles
+    - 1 radian is an arc length equal to the radius of the circle
+        - a half circle is equal to PI rads
+        - a full circle is equal to 2*PI rads
+- the origin of a circle is at the 3 o'clock position

+####Bezier and Quadratic Curves
+- bezier curves are available in cubic and quadratic types (**correct?**)
+    - quadraticCurveTo(cp1x, cp1y, x, y)
+        - draws a quadratic curve from current pen position to (x, y) endoint using control point (cp1x, cp1y)
+    - bezierCurveTo(cp1x, cp1y, cp2x, cp2y, x, y)
+        - draws a cubic bezier curve from current pos to (x, y) using 2 control points